Tests on Motherwell homes 'rule out' toxic land link

 Collins Solicitors also commissioned a second batch of tests which it said showed there were health risks to clients on the estate.

-North Lanarkshire Council has now published the results of a third batch of tests which it said "confirms there is no evidence, in terms of Part IIA of the Environmental Protection Act 1990, of significant possibility of significant harm from the land on the site, either from open space areas or in residents' gardens".'Independently endorsed'
+North Lanarkshire Council has now published the results of a third batch of tests which it said "confirms there is no evidence, in terms of Part IIA of the Environmental Protection Act 1990, of significant possibility of significant harm from the land on the site, either from open space areas or in residents' gardens".

 The authority said the works had been carried out by independent contractors and "professionally and independently reviewed and endorsed".